 - Offshore entities that need an account in the United States

 It’s important to note that each bank’s willingness to open an account for a person who does not have an SSN or an ITIN does vary.
-In fact, if you do not go to the right banker or branch, it’s almost guaranteed that you will not be able to open a bank account.
+This is why bank selection is an important factor to consider.

 What Is an SSN and an ITIN?